Public Works Department Responsibilities

 For more information, see the July 22 Media Release

 City of Lima Tree Rebate Program

 In conjunction with the Allen Soil and Water Conservation District, the City of Lima is promoting a new program which encourages Lima residents to plant trees on their property.
 The City of Lima Tree Rebate Program is open to City of Lima residents and offers a 50% rebate to eligible participants.
 There is a limit of 2 rebates for newly planted trees per residential parcel, per calendar year.
 Eligible tree sizes are limited to 1.5" - 3" diameters and must be one of the sixty-nine approved tree species.
-2018 marks the third year for the program as it launched in March and will carry thru November with reimbursement money available from the city's Stormwater Engineering Department.
+2018 marks the third year for the program as it launched in March and will carry thru November with reimbursement money available from the city's Stormwater Utility.